jtguggedal/thingy_web_bluetooth/README.md

 **Supported operations**

--   `get` - Gets the connected device's connection parameters
+-   `read` - Reads the connected device's connection parameters
--   `set` - Sets the connection parameters of the connected device.
+-   `write` - Writes the connection parameters of the connected device.
     - **Parameters**:
         - Object:
             - minInterval (Minimum connection interval, unit 1.25ms).
 Integer in the range 6 to 3200 (7.5ms to 4s)